Get

 Final Thoughts

-Siamese kittens are born white.
+Siamese kittens are born white or cream.
 You’ll start to see changes in their color after they are a week old.
-There are a few factors that contribute to the color changes that you see in your furry friend, from the seasons to the effects of the sun.
+There are a few factors that contribute to the color changes that you see in your furry friend, especially genetics and temperature sensitivity of the Himalayan gene, along with age and health.
 Remember, if the color changes seem abnormal, it’s best to contact a vet.

 If you’re considering purchasing or adopting a Siamese cat, make sure you’re ready to care for a remarkably talkative feline.
 If you’re ready for that responsibility, giving a Siamese kitten a forever home will reward you with love and companionship for many years.